rpatil524/Community-Notebooks/HTAN/README.rst

 Contents:

-**R Notebooks/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.Rmd** - illustrates how to make use of HTAN Google BigQuery metadata tables to tabulate and plot available HTAN clinical, biospecimen, and assay metadata
+**R Notebooks/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.Rmd** - illustrates how to make use of HTAN Google BigQuery metadata tables to tabulate and plot available HTAN clinical, biospecimen, and assay metadata in R

+**Python Notebooks/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.Rmd** - illustrates how to make use of HTAN Google BigQuery metadata tables to tabulate and plot available HTAN clinical, biospecimen, and assay metadata in Python

 **Python Notebooks/Investigating_Single_Cell_HTAN_Data.ipynb** - illustrates how to query HTAN single-cell RNA sequencing data for cell content and gene expression